 MORE INFORMATION ON PARK PLACE OUTREACH YOUTH EMERGENCY SHELTER

-Park Place Outreach Youth Emergency Shelter, 514 E. Henry St., provides temporary shelter support for troubled children and teens in Savannah and the surrounding area.
-Opened in 1984, the shelter, open 24 hours a day, offers kids and teenagers between the ages of 11 and 17 a safe and loving environment.
-Homeless, abused or runaway teenagers can self-admit themselves.
-The Street Outreach Program team offers mentoring to resident adolescents and provides counseling, clothing and personal care items to teens and young adults up to age 21 who are in need and might not come in to the shelter.
+Park Place Outreach Youth Emergency Shelter, 514 E. Henry St., provides support for troubled children and teens in Savannah and the surrounding area.
+Opened in 1984, the shelter, open 24 hours a day, offers youth, between the ages of 11 and 17, a safe and loving environment.
+Homeless, abused or runaway teenagers can self-admit themselves into this shelter.
 The organization’s goal is to keep kids off the street and reunify families.
-Park Place Outreach, an equal opportunity provider and employer, has helped more than 6,000 individuals.
-For more information, please visit http://parkplaceyes.org or join the group on Facebook (ParkPlace) and Twitter (@parkplaceyes).
+Park Place Outreach – Youth Emergency Shelter is an equal opportunity provider and employer.
+With the generous support of local organizations and individuals, the Park Place Outreach Shelter has helped more than 6,000 individuals.
+For more information, please visit http://parkplaceyes.org or find us on Facebook.

 ABOUT PEACOCK AUTOMOTIVE

 Peacock Automotive owns and operates 20 automotive franchises in Georgia, South Carolina and Florida and employs more than 600 individuals.
-The company’s headquarters are located at the Peacock Auto Mall that covers 45 acres on U.S. 278, five miles east of Interstate 95 at Exit 8 in South Carolina.
-Thirteen brands are featured at the Auto Mall, including Audi, Chrysler, Dodge, Fiat, Genesis, Hyundai, Jaguar, Jeep, Land Rover, Porsche, Ram, Subaru and Volkswagen.
-Additionally, the company owns Savannah Volkswagen, Alfa Romeo & Fiat of Savannah and Jaguar Land Rover Columbia in Columbia, S.C.
-Its subsidiary, Peacock-Griffey Automotive, owns Peacock Subaru and Peacock Ford in Orlando, Fla.
-Peacock Automotive also owns and operates the Peacock Collision Center and the New River Wellness Institute in South Carolina.
+The company’s headquarters are located at the Peacock Auto Mall that covers 45 acres on U.S. 278, five miles east of Interstate 95 at Exit 8 near Bluffton, S.C.
+Fifteen brands are featured at the Auto Mall, including Alfa Romeo, Audi, Chrysler, Dodge, Fiat, Genesis, Hyundai, Jaguar, Jeep, Land Rover, Maserati, Porsche, Ram, Subaru and Volkswagen.
+Additionally, the company owns Peacock Hyundai Savannah, Savannah Volkswagen, Alfa Romeo & Fiat of Savannah and Jaguar Land Rover Columbia in Columbia, S.C.
+Its subsidiary, Peacock-Griffey Automotive, owns Peacock Ford in Orlando, Fla.
+Peacock Automotive also owns and operates the Peacock Collision Center and The Wellness Institute in South Carolina.
 For more information about Peacock Automotive, call (843) 208-1258 or visit https://www.peacockautomotive.com/